ojbilly/multinational-retail-data-centralisation669/README.md

 ## License

-This project created by Osaze Omoruyi.
+This project created by Osaze Omoruyi(OJ).